Bill Haley: Children

 Haley had at least ten children.
 John W. Haley, his eldest son, wrote Sound and Glory, a biography of Haley.
 His youngest daughter, Gina Haley, is a professional musician based in Texas.
 Scott Haley is an athlete.
 His youngest son Pedro is also a musician.

-He also had a daughter, Martha Maria, from his last marriage with Martha Velasco.
+He also had a daughter, Martha Maria, from his marriage with Martha Velasco.

 Bill Haley Jr., Haley's second son and first with Joan Barbara "Cuppy" Haley-Hahn, publishes a regional business magazine.
-In February 2011, he formed a tribute band, performing his father's music and telling the stories behind the songs.
+In 2011, he formed a tribute band, performing his father's music and telling the stories behind the songs.

-Last years and death
+Later career and death

-An admitted alcoholic, Haley fought a battle with alcohol into the 1970s.
+Haley failed to achieve the level of success enjoyed by contemporaries such as Little Richard and Jerry Lee Lewis.
+According to one source, "he had conflicted feelings about fame, was extremely private, suffered chronic alcoholism, and troubled relationships".
+Having admitted to an alcohol problem in a 1974 radio interview for the BBC, Haley continued to battle alcoholism into the 1970s.
 Nonetheless, he and his band continued to be a popular touring act, benefiting from a 1950s nostalgia movement that began in the late 1960s and the signing of a lucrative record deal with the European Sonet label.
-After performing for Queen Elizabeth II at the Royal Variety Performance on November 26, 1979, Haley made his final performances in South Africa in May and June 1980.
-Before the South African tour, he was diagnosed with a brain tumor.
-Subsequently, Haley's planned tour of Germany in the autumn of 1980 had to be cancelled.
+He performed for Queen Elizabeth II at the Royal Variety Performance on November 26, 1979.

-Despite his illness, Haley started compiling notes for possible use as a basis for either a biographical film based on his life, or a published autobiography (accounts differ), and there were plans for him to record an album in Memphis, Tennessee, when the brain tumor began affecting his behavior and he returned to his home in Harlingen, Texas.

 The October 25, 1980, issue of German tabloid Bild reported that Haley had a brain tumor.
 Haley's British manager, Patrick Malynn, was quoted as saying that "Haley had taken a fit [and] didn't recognize anyone anymore."
-Haley was immediately taken to his home in Beverly Hills.
-In addition, Haley's doctor said that the tumor was inoperable.
-The Berliner Zeitung reported a few days later that Haley had collapsed after a performance in Texas and was taken to the hospital in his hometown of Harlingen.
-However, this account is questionable, as Bill Haley did not perform in the United States at all in 1980.
+In addition, a doctor who examined Haley said that the tumor was inoperable.

-Haley's widow Martha, who was with him in these troubling times, denied he had a brain tumor as did his old and very close friend Hugh McCallum.
+Haley's widow Martha, who was with him in these troubling times, denied he had a brain tumor, as did his close friend Hugh McCallum.
 Martha and friends related that Haley did not want to go on the road anymore and that ticket sales for that planned tour of Germany in the fall of 1980 were slow.
 McCallum said, "It's my unproven gut feeling that that [the brain tumor] was said to curtail talks about the tour and play the sympathy card."